 Although baldness generally affects older individuals, premature balding is not at all unheard of.

 The most common form of hair loss is androgenetic alopecia, more commonly known as pattern baldness.
-Female pattern baldness tends to occur after menopause, while male pattern baldness can happen in a man’s 20s, if not earlier.
-The main thing to understand about pattern baldness is that it is genetic.
+Female pattern baldness tends to occur after menopause, while male pattern baldness is genetic and can happen in your 20s, if not earlier.

-Androgenetic alopecia is caused by the presence of excess hormones, namely testosterone and DHT, which drastically affect hair’s growth cycle.
+Androgenetic alopecia is caused by the presence of excess hormones, which drastically affect hair’s growth cycle.
 The hormones cause hair to shed more rapidly, simultaneously killing hair follicles.
 This leads to baldness in the front and top of the scalp, leaving the sides relatively intact.

-Certain medications can cause premature hair loss as well.
-Supplements for thyroid hormones can cause hair to shed, though conjointly, a lack of thyroid hormone can also lead to baldness.
-Medications for chemotherapy will, of course, lead to premature hair loss as well, though this is usually temporary.
-Some antidepressants and medications for mood disorders and seizures can also potentially lead to hair loss.
-Most of these pharmaceuticals will list hair loss as a potential side effect though.
+Supplements for thyroid hormones can cause hair to shed, although, a lack of thyroid hormone can also lead to baldness.
+Some antidepressants and medications for mood disorders and seizures can also potentially lead to hair loss, depending on the stated side effects.

-Trichotillomania is a disorder noted by a compulsive desire to pull out one’s hair.
-This disorder is similar to obsessive-compulsive disorder and can generally be treated with therapy and antidepressants.
-Excessive hair pulling can damage the follicles, enough to the point that they cease to function.
+Trichotillomania is a disorder noted by a compulsive desire to pull out your hair, which can damage the follicles, enough to the point that they cease to function.
+It’s similar to obsessive-compulsive disorder and can generally be treated with therapy and antidepressants.

 Malnutrition can also play a factor in premature hair loss.
-Remember that what you put into your body affects all of its functions, which includes hair growth.
 Your body needs to absorb a regular supply of vitamins and minerals.
 Lack of proper nutrition means your hair has nothing to sustain itself on.

 Stress and emotional instability can have very real physical effects on your body, including hair loss.
 Excessive stress can force hair follicles into the resting phase.
 This can result in molting or massive hair loss.
-This condition is known as telogen effluvium and usually follows major stressful events or severe illnesses.
+This condition, telogen effluvium, usually follows major stressful events or severe illnesses.
 Over time, the condition should reverse and your hair should grow back.
 In the mean time, make sure to calm down and try not to worry too much.

 Sometimes premature hair loss occurs even without any of the above causes.
 In any case, it may be best to assess your lifestyle and make any changes that you feel could be deteriorating your health and the health of your hair.
 You can always schedule a consultation with us to talk about your hair restoration options as well.